 - Court — all the pageantry, pomp and play-acting of a baronial or royal court.

-- Dancing — mostly from later-period dance manuals, with the right music.
+- Dancing — mostly from later-period dance manuals, with the right music, sometimes with live musicians.

 - Equestrian and Jousting — still rare in the SCA, but becoming more popular.

 - Feasting — don’t believe what the knights tell you.
 This is the most important part of the SCA!

 - Games — plenty to keep the kids amused, from chasing games to chess.

 - Heavy fighting — sword or mace and shield, on the tourney field or in wars.
 The most visually spectacular part of the SCA.